rauletaveras/rauletaveras.github.io/content/recommendations/software.md

 - [Fastfetch](https://github.com/fastfetch-cli/fastfetch): Utility to display system info to the terminal.
 - ssh: For connecting to my home server.
 - [tldr](https://github.com/tldr-pages/tldr): Cheatsheet repository for command line utilities.
-- [Tailscale](https://tailscale.com/): Black magic VPN-like thing.
-I use it to connect to my home server outside of home.

 ### Gaming